jatofg/nawa/README.md

 - libssl-dev (should be available in your distro)
 - libboost-dev < 67
 - libcurl4-openssl-dev
+- libargon2-0-dev

-For actually running applications with qsfrunner, only libfastcgi++ is required.
-OpenSSL and libcurl4 should be present on your system anyway.
+For actually running applications with qsfrunner, only libfastcgi++ is required (and the others have to be installed, too...)

 To build qsfrunner, pull the source code, open a terminal, and switch to the qsf directory.